Mehnazkhan1/Mehnazkhan1/README.md

 - 💬 I am flexible person, i like to build relations and team collaboration
 - 😄 Pronouns: She/Her
 - :egg: Fun fact: I can eat eggs everyday in the breakfast
 - I am a Data Analyst.
 I am passionate about problem-solving by learning more .
-I have a background of customer service, I have developed a strong understanding of teamwork importance.
+I have a background of customer service where I have developed a strong understanding of teamwork importance.
 I can integrate my previous skills into my work as a Data Analyst.

 <!--
 **Mehnazkhan1/Mehnazkhan1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.